desktop/desktop/docs/windows-menu-bar.md

 Hitting `Enter` or `Space` should execute the currently selected menu item.

+`ArrowRight` should open a submenu if the currently selected item has one and move selection (and focus) to the first item in that submenu.
+If the current item does not have a submenu `ArrowRight` should have no effect.
+Similarly `ArrowLeft` should close the currently open submenu and move focus back to the sub-menu's parent item.

 #### Pointer device interactions

 Menu item selection should follow the pointer device so that pointing on a menu